 As an alternative, graduates on campus may use Fastcase, a powerful full-text legal research tool, and Nexis Uni (formerly LexisNexis Academic), which offers U.S. federal and state case law, codes, regulations, legal news, law reviews, international legal information, and Shepard’s Citation Service for all U.S. Supreme Court cases back to 1790.

 Recent graduates are granted limited borrowing privileges until August 31 after graduation from Lauinger Library on Georgetown’s main campus.
+After August 31, alumni may borrow books from Lauinger Library on Georgetown’s main campus by becoming Library Associates.
 For more information, see the Alumni Borrowing Privileges webpage.
 Find books through HoyaSearch.

-For more information, visit the Printing, Scanning & Copying webpage.
+For more information, see Printing, Copying, & Scanning.